Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 ## pushFont() {: #infinity.ui.pushFont_function .doc-function}

 Sets the current font for rendering text, based on a font identifier, affecting all subsequent text rendering within the current scope.
+Often used in conjunction with [`popFont()`](#infinity.ui.popFont_function).

 Signature:
 ```